Lenny's Podcast/Discussions

 milo

 The origin question gets a bad reputation.
 Tell me how you got started.
 It sounds like filler, like a soft landing before the real conversation.
-But in the transcripts where it's used well, it does something more interesting.
+But in the moments we pulled, it does something more interesting.

 juni